Year-in-Review

 Nourishing Neighbors Across Wyoming

-Hunger cuts across demographics and borders, indifferent to the past, present or future chapters of a person’s life.
-Through our 150+ Hunger Relief Partners and mobile pantries located across the state, Food Bank of Wyoming meets individuals wherever they need us, ensuring that anyone who is experiencing hunger gets the nourishing food they need to thrive.
-The adjacent map demonstrates how we serve Wyoming, including the equivalent amount of meals provided per county in fiscal year 2023 (derived from total pounds distributed).
+Hunger cuts across demographics and borders, indifferent to the past, present, or future chapters of a person’s life.
+Through our 150+ Hunger Relief Partners and mobile pantries located across the state, Food Bank of Wyoming meets individuals wherever they need us.
+By supporting our partners across the state, we are able to ensure that anyone who is experiencing hunger has timely and regular access to nourishing food.
+The above map demonstrates how we serve Wyoming, including the equivalent amount of meals provided per county in fiscal year 2024 (derived from total pounds distributed).